rascul/tintin-scripts/rent/README.md

 You can't copy/paste this one.
 You have to do it like this: `#read rent.tin`

+First you should create the database.
+You need sqlite3 installed, then do this from the command line:

+`sqlite3 wotmut.db < rent.sql`

+The rest of the stuff is done from tintin++.

 Set your character name like so:

 `char <character name>`

-Now you should create the database.
-You need sqlite3 installed, then do this from the command line:

-`sqlite3 wotmut.db < rent.sql`

 Use a different name than wotmut.db if you want.
 If it's in a different path, set that also: